 10. Learn to manage your worries – or check them at the door

 If something is bothering you, try brainstorming ways to address it.
 If it’s out of your control, try to let it go.
-Encourage all family members to adopt this approach too.
+Encourage all family members to adopt this approach too – growth mindset quotes can be helpful here.
 It can be challenging to do this in reality, but working on managing your worries is a great way to build emotional resilience and develop a long-term solution to stress management.

 11. Fill the kitchen with healthy food